-The issuer has the right to purchase further mortgages up to December 2006 (the first principal determination date), using funds set aside at closing from the issue of the notes and credited to the prefunding ledger.
+The issuer has the right to purchase further mortgages up to August 2007 (the first principal determination date), using funds set aside at closing from the issue of the notes and credited to the prefunding ledger.
 Fitch must confirm that any prefunded loans will not adversely affect the thenratings of the notes before those loans are included in the reference portfolio.
-On the first interest payment date, any balance remaining to the credit of the prefunding ledger not used to purchase mortgages will be used to pay-down the notes.
-The negative carry was incorporated into the cash flow modelling for both tranches.
+On the first interest payment date, any balance remaining to the credit of the prefunding ledger, not already used to purchase mortgages, will be used to pay-down the notes.
+The negative carry will be incorporated into the cash flow modelling.